tihmstar/ps4-kexec702/README.md

 function will be used for debug output during early symbol resolution, before printf is available.

+Since PS4 3.55(?), KASLR(Kernel Address Space Layout Randomization) is
+enabled by default, symtab also disappears in newer kernel, we have to hardcode offsets for some symbols.
+Currently we use the `early_printf` given by user to caculate the base address of kernel, then relocate all the symbols from the kernel base.
+You could enable this feature like this:

+	make CFLAG='-DPS4_4_00 -DKASLR -DNO_SYMTAB'

 If you do not want to call the syscall from userspace, you can pass the address of a function pointer as `sys_kexec_ptr`. `kexec_init` will write to it the address of `sys_kexec`, so you can invoke it manually (see kexec.h for